 The successful implementation of digital education in universities hinges on strong leadership, well-defined policies, and governance structures.
 The National ICT Policy 2016 emphasizes the need for governance mechanisms to integrate ICT into education, aligning with national and institutional goals.
 Complementing this, the National Digital Education Strategy (2024/25-2029/30) advocates for centralized ICT coordination units within the Ministry to enhance decision-making and monitor digital initiatives.
-The Strategy also proposes establishing key bodies, such as the National Digital Education Steering Committee and the National Digital Education Operations Committee, to oversee digital education efforts.
+The Strategy also proposes establishing key bodies, such as the National Digital Education Operations Committee, to oversee digital education efforts.
 Universities must also develop their own policies and guidelines to effectively adopt and integrate digital technologies into teaching and learning.
 Therefore, university institutions shall: